ELIXIR-IIB-training/site/training_courses/2023-04-26-Computational_Methods_for_Epitrascriptomics_Bari.md

 ---
-title: "Training Course in Computational Methods for Epitranscriptomics"
+title: <div align=center>Training Course in Computational Methods for Epitranscriptomics.</div>
 page_id: Epitranscriptomics2023
 description: This course will provide a foundation on the experimental planning, analytical strategies and computational approaches for applying Nanopore direct RNA Sequencing to profile RNA modifications.
 Through a combination of theoretical lectures and practical exercises, participants will learn the fundamental concepts and bioinformatics skills that will allow them to start using Nanopore sequencing data for epitranscriptome analysis.
 ---